Terms & Conditions

 24.2.
-If the Customer does not pay a bill, Circle will generally not suspend the Service or end the Contract until 28 days after the payment is due (14 days if the Customer pays monthly).
-However, sometimes Circle may take this action after only 7 days should it have been necessary to enforce this suspension/cancellation previously.
+If the Customer does not pay a bill, the Supplier will generally not suspend the Service or end the Contract until 28 days after the payment is due (14 days if the Customer pays monthly).
+However, sometimes the Supplier may take this action after only 7 days should it have been necessary to enforce this suspension/cancellation previously.

 24.3.
-If the Service is suspended, Circle will tell the Customer what needs to be done before it can be reinstated.
+If the Service is suspended, the Supplier will tell the Customer what needs to be done before it can be reinstated.
 However the Customer must continue to pay rental charges whilst this Contract continues.

 24.4.
 If either party delays in acting upon a breach of this Contract, that delay will not be regarded as a waiver of that breach.
 If either party waives a breach of this Contract, that waiver is limited to that particular breach.